My Head & My Heart: Composition

 Musically, "My Head & My Heart" is a dance and pop anthem, which contains a heavy-layered beat with an electronic sound.
-According to the song's sheet music that was published on Musicnotes.com, it is set in the time signature of common time, with a tempo of 120 beats per minute, while composed in the key of A minor.
+It is set in the time signature of common time, with a tempo of 116 beats per minute, while composed in the key of A minor.
 Max's voice on the track ranges from the low note of G_{3} to the high note of E_{5}, while the song is constructed in verse–chorus form.
 "My Head & My Heart" interpolates ATC's 2000 Eurodance song "Around the World (La La La La La)", which in turn is a cover of the 1998 song "Pesenka" by Ruki Vverh!.
 The "Pesenka" songwriters, Zhukov and Potekhin are consequently credited as co-writers on "My Head & My Heart".

 The lyrics describe a confrontation between Max and her ex-boyfriend that the former cannot get out of her head, which she subsequently "calls upon an old flame to repair her broken heart" on the sing-song hook used in "Around the World (La La La La La)".
 The contrast of "head" and "heart" is referred to as another form of duality, reinforcing the concept of Max's album title Heaven & Hell.